tanishka1519/Sales-Analysis-Dashboard-FNP/README.md

 ---

 ## 📖 How to View
-1. Open `Dashboard_Snapshot.pdf` to see the dashboard visual.
+1. Open `dashboard.png` to see the dashboard visual.

 ---